jackie-kinsler/snowpack/README.md

 ```bash
 export GOOGLE_MAP_API="YOUR_KEY_HERE"
 ```
-Set up and download your Google OAuth 2.0 client IDs, and save them in the same secrets.sh file.
+Set up and retreive your Google OAuth 2.0 client IDs, and save them in the same secrets.sh file.
+Ensure that the approved URIs include your localhost and port.

-It should now look like this:
+`secrets.sh` should now look like this:
 ```bash
 export GOOGLE_MAP_API="YOUR_KEY_HERE"
 export GOOGLE_CLIENT_ID="YOUR_ID_HERE"
 export GOOGLE_CLIENT_SECRET="YOUR_SECRET_HERE"
 ```

-Source the API keys from the `secrets.sh` file into the environment.
+Copy the API keys from the `secrets.sh` file into the environment.

 ```bash
 source secrests.sh